getmoto/moto/docs/docs/services/config.rst

 - [ ] delete_remediation_exceptions
 - [ ] delete_resource_config
 - [X] delete_retention_configuration
+  This will delete the retention configuration if one is present with the provided name.

 - [ ] delete_stored_query
 - [ ] deliver_config_snapshot
 - [ ] describe_aggregate_compliance_by_config_rules